 50 years, the Committee is unaware of any cases reported to the AHA of fatal anaphylaxis resulting from the administration of a penicillin recommended in the AHA guidelines for IE prophylaxis.
 The Committee believes that a single dose of amoxicillin or ampicillin is safe and is the preferred prophylactic agent for individuals who do not have a history of type I hypersensitivity reaction to a penicillin, such as anaphylaxis, urticaria, or angioedema.
-Fatal anaphylaxis from a cephalosporin is estimated to be less common than from penicillin, at approximately 1 case per 1 million patients.
-Fatal reactions to a single dose of a macrolide or clindamycin are extremely rare.
-Fatal reactions to a single dose of a macrolide or clindamycin documented Clostridium difficile colitis after a single dose of prophylactic clindamycin.
+Fatal anaphylaxis from a cephalosporin is estimated to be less common than from penicillin, at approximately 1 case per 1 million patients.95 Fatal reactions to a single dose of a macrolide or clindamycin are extremely rare.^{96,97} There has been only 1 case report of documented Clostridium difficile colitis after a single dose of prophylactic clindamycin.98